sithiz/clone/README.md

 * Create the simples file structure that we did yesterday with a `js` folder `css` folder and a `index.html

 * Create your `app.js` file in the `js` folder

+* Run your javascript file by opening your `index.html` file in the browser and then go look at the console.

 <br>
 <hr>